Alejogb1/job-board/blog-data/how-do-i-run-two-suspend-functions-in-parallel-and-return-the-result-of-the-first.md

 id: "how-do-i-run-two-suspend-functions-in-parallel-and-return-the-result-of-the-first"
 ---

-Okay, let's tackle this concurrency challenge with coroutines, and specifically address the nuances of running suspend functions in parallel, while only caring about the result of the first to complete.
+, let's tackle this concurrency challenge with coroutines, and specifically address the nuances of running suspend functions in parallel, while only caring about the result of the first to complete.
 It's a situation I've encountered a number of times, especially when dealing with various network requests or data processing pipelines where response time variability is a significant concern.

 My early encounters with this involved a complex data synchronization system.
 We were pulling data from two different sources, both capable of returning the same dataset, but with different update frequencies and latencies.
 The goal was to use the freshest available data as quickly as possible, and that meant leveraging parallelism.
 We weren't interested in the laggard, so processing the first response and discarding the rest was paramount.

 The straightforward approach, using `async` and `await`, initially feels like the correct route.
 But if you blindly await both, you're effectively serializing your operations.
-You only want to consume the result of the *first* suspend function that finishes, so `awaitAll` is unsuitable.
+You only want to consume the result of the _first_ suspend function that finishes, so `awaitAll` is unsuitable.
 This is where the concept of a "racing" operation comes in.

 What's needed is to launch each suspend function in its own coroutine scope, via `async`, but then only act on the outcome of the first to complete.
 This can be achieved using a structure that leverages the nature of deferred results provided by `async`, and the non-blocking nature of coroutines.
 We’ll use the combination of coroutine scopes, specifically with `coroutineScope`, along with some clever logic.
 The `coroutineScope` ensures that all launched coroutines will finish before `firstCompletedOrNull` returns, which is critical for preventing leaks.